-8 key + user

-2. Enter the new code for that user.
+- 1. Enter Master or Manager code and press the [8] key + user number to be changed. - 2.
+Enter the new code for that user.

 ADD NEW USER?
-0 = NO, 1 = YES The system will recognize that the user number is already in use and will prompt whether or not this is a new user.
+0 = NO , 1 = YES The system will recognize that the user number is already in use and will prompt whether or not this is a new user.
 Enter 0 to change the existing user's code to the code entered in step 3.
 USER 002 CHANGED SUCCESSFULLY The system will confirm that the change is allowed based on authorization level, and if so, will put the new code into effect.
 Note that if changing one's own code, the system will prompt for the new code to be reentered.
 This prevents accidentally changing one's own code.